realpython/python-basics-exercises/Course materials/oop/oop_comp_check.md

 8. A function that's defined inside a class.
 9. The first argument of every method references the current instance of the class, which by convention, is named `self`.
 In the `__init__` method, `self` refers to the newly created object; while in other methods, `self` refers to the instance whose method was called.
 For more on `__init__` vs. `self`, check out [this](http://stackoverflow.com/a/625098) article.
 10. The `__init__` method initializes an instance of a class.
-11. Child classes inheriet all of the parent's attributes and behaviors.
+11. Child classes inherit all of the parent's attributes and behaviors.
-12.
+12. Yes.